-The standard figure-8 core that is interchangeable throughout the entire product line is a major feature of BEST.
+- Interchangeable core product line is a major feature of BEST.
 This interchangeability permits BEST locks of any type, size, or style to be masterkeyed into one system.
 Therefore your system can easily expand to include new facilities.
 Also, no BEST core needs alterations to fit any other BEST lock.
 You simply remove the core with the control key and insert a new core that operates by different keys.
 This unique feature lets you perform a relock in seconds.
-See page 5-9.

-Keys

-It is important to understand several key terms to more fully comprehend the concepts of masterkeying.
+See page 5-9. - Keys It is important to understand several key terms to more fully comprehend the concepts of masterkeying.
 See Figure 2.2.